Best Facetime Recorder

 • Screenshot toolbar hotkeys aren't available.

-VideoProc Converter - Best Screen Recorder to Record FaceTime With Audio
+VideoProc Converter AI - Best Screen Recorder to Record FaceTime With Audio

 • Record iPhone and iPad screen through a Mac computer.